vanyle/vapm/README.md

 ### Source (src)
 A project should contain all its code inside a `src` directory with sub-folders inside it if more organization is needed for bigger projects.
-This directory should not contain any asset and be trackable by a versionning program.
+This directory should not contain any assets and be trackable by a versionning program.

+The `src` directory also should contain your tests.
+You can put them inside `src/test` for example and ignore the `test` directory when building the main program.

 ### Builds (executable)
 A project should contain all the releases ie the thing that can be shipped inside the `executable` directory.
 This includes the assets of the program (image, source, everything).
 Debug and release build executable should be putted here.
-If building the project requires to produce intermediate code representation / file, these should be located inside `build`.
-This folder should also contain any debug file like `.pdb` files.
+If building the project requires to produce intermediate code representation / file, these should be located inside `build`. `executable` should also contain any debug file like `.pdb` files.
 The build system should only contain temporary auto-generated files because its content should be able to be removed to do a clean build